drvinceknight/gt/docs/meetings/08-prisoners-dilemma.rst

 Instructions for a dual:

-- Give both teams copies of a :download:`C and a D <../assets/activities/C_and_D_cards.pdf>`.
+- Give all teams copies of a :download:`document to help record <../assets/activities/pd_tournament_sheet.pdf>`.
-- In your teams: discuss plans for a strategy.
+- Think about strategy.
-- Before every stage invite both teams to talk to each other.
+- Before every stage invite both individuals to talk to each other.
 - Get teams to "face away", after a count down "show" (either a C or a D).